 Patent infringement proceedings can only be initiated after grant of patent in India but may include a claim retrospectively from the date of publication of the application for grant of the patent.
 Infringement of a patent consists of the unauthorised making, importing, using, offering for sale or selling any patented invention within the India.
 Under the (Indian) Patents Act, 1970, only a civil action can be initiated in a Court of Law.
-Further, a suit for infringement can be granted in India and based on such defence, revocation of Patent can also be claimed.
+Further, a suit for infringement can be defended on various grounds including the grounds on which a patent cannot be granted in India and based on such defence, revocation of Patent can also be claimed.